phantompete/Offensive_Behavior_Lab/README.md

 # OCW Las Vegas - Workshop Details

-[B] The structure is as follows, Follow the instructions outline in the OCW Las Vegas - Workshop Details: [/B]
+**The structure is as follows, Follow the instructions outline in the OCW Las Vegas - Workshop Details:**

 ## Lab 1.
 •	Log-in Oracle Cloud